do-your-own-devops-workshop/Araikordai/README.md

-# Agoda CI Workshop 2022 poom
+# Agoda CI Workshop 2022

 This example is a part of "Do your own DevOps workshop" by Tech@agoda.